justinyao6/solarsystem/README.md

  ### Release builds
   If you just want to run the application, in the bin folder you will find executable files for x86/x64 OS

- ### Project for Visual Stuido
-  If you want open project in Visual Studio, just open the file DiamondEngine.vcxproj

- ### Another way
-  You can also create a new project using code and libraries from this repository.

-  ## Preview
  #### STATIC CAM
  Press SPACE to enable STATIC CAM mode.<br>
  Use WASD to move around the solar system model, and use the mouse with the right button pressed to rotate the model.

   ![alt text](https://i.ibb.co/Gx4xGKC/1.png)